‘Thor: Ragnarok’ through a Black and Indigenous post-colonial lens

 Warning: Spoilers up ahead!

 As a Jewish Indigenous man, Waititi is intimately familiar with the narrative of displacement and preserving identity in the midst of land and nation-loss that Thor: Ragnarok is thoroughly imbued with.
-His character in the film, Korg, takes a very calm and knowing approach to his reality of being an enslaved fighter on a foreign planet, not out of defeat, but rather his faith in his ability to survive it all.
+His character in the film, Korg, takes a very calm and knowing approach to his reality of being an enslaved fighter on a foreign planet, not out of defeat, but rather out of his faith in his ability to survive it all.

 He, too, knows deep loss of identity and home, yet remains steadfastly Maori throughout, even as he is enslaved and forced to fight or die for the entertainment of his colonizers.
 When he is freed, he then joins a new nation in their journey to find a new home after their own displacement.
 Korg’s Maori self and sense of humor helps to carry the Indigenous narratives throughout the movie.